dorianprill/stroke/README.md

 ## Non-Goals

-- Focus on use for rendering or highest performance
+- Focus on use for rendering or highest performance (no GPU)

 ## Related